sirupsen/vim-execrus/README.md

 `ftplugin/ruby.vim`.
 This is also where you customize the behavior for Execrus.
 Send your best changes upstream.

+There's also a `repl` lane, which opens a fresh REPL in different programming languages.

 Examples:
 * [Ruby support documentation](https://github.com/Sirupsen/vim-execrus/tree/master/ftplugin/ruby)